juho-p/rspwl/README.md

 - Composing windows (kinda, all the top levels are put into same coordinates)
 - Effiecient(ish) rendering with damage tracking (mostly thanks to wlroots)
 - xdg-shell with all the fancy popups and stuff
+- Very basic tiling (but it's pretty bad)

 ### In the future
-- make it easy to build
-- basic tiling
+- better tiling
 - background images (now there's no bg, and it is never redrawn. imagine the fun of that)
 - floating windows with moving and resizing
 - workspaces